3rd Infantry Division divests M113 Armored Personnel Carriers for military assistance to Ukraine

 |1

-This work, 3rd Infantry Division divests M113 Armored Personnel Carriers for military assistance to Ukraine [Image 5 of 5], by SGT Aaliyah Craven, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Infantry Division divests M113 Armored Personnel Carriers for military assistance to Ukraine, by PFC Duke Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT